tetchel/shexter-client/readme.md

 Send and read SMS text messages from your Android phone using your \*nix or Windows command line.

 ## Features
-- Sets up in seconds
+- Sets up in seconds with installation scripts
 - Get desktop notifications when you receive a message
 - Send messages to one of your contacts or to an arbitrary phone number
 - View your contacts
 - Read any of your text conversations in your terminal
+- Ring your phone so you can find it, regardless of your volume setting
-- Can easily be called from a command or script
+- Can easily be called from a cmdlet or script

 - Fully supported on Windows and Linux.
 Some features are not supported on MacOS.